Skip to main content

 Step 1

 In this step your goal is to create a basic git client that can initialise an empty git repository.
-An empty git repo is simply the .git
+An empty git repo is simply the .git directory with a few files in it, these are:

-a reference to the current HEAD.config
+• HEAD a reference to the current HEAD.

-- a directory.
+• refs - a directory.

 You can check you implementation by running it and then testing with git itself.
-For example (I’ve called our git implementation ccgit
+For example (I’ve called our git implementation ccgit):

 % ccgit init test